ViniScussel/Create/README.md

-# Create - A simple and fast CLI task manager
+# Create - A simple, fast and light CLI task manager

-* Create is a hobby project to help me and my friends with university deadlines
+* Create is a hobby project to help me and my friends with university deadlines.
+This projetc will be implemented in a homemade server and all code will be here.

 ## 🛠️ Pre-requisites

-To compilate and install **Create**, make shure you have this tools installed in your UNIX/LINUX system:
+To compilate and install **Create**, make shure you have this tools installed in your UNIX/LINUX system (is very likely that you already have those tools in your system):

 * **C++ Compiler (g++):** Compatible with C++17 or superior.
-* **Make:** tool to get compiled with `Makefile`.
+* **Make:** tool to compiling with `Makefile`.
 * **Git:** to clone repository.

 ## 📦 Instalation